jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 - `GiveInventory` is an internal ZScript version of `A_GiveInventory` and it works basically the same way.

 - You might've noticed there are no curly braces after around the **target.GiveInventory** block.
-You can do that if you want exacute only **one line** after the condition.
+You can do that if you want execute only **one line** after the condition.
 However, if there are 2 or more lines, you can’t do that:

   ```csharp
   //this is OK: